swiftlang/swift-foundation/CONTRIBUTION_GUIDELINE.md

 - Reference the PR or bug that motivated the change (belongs in the PR description)
 - Repeat information accessible from `git blame`

+**Let clear names replace comments.** Review the names of your functions and their arguments.
+If a name is clear on its own, drop any comment that only restates what it does.
+If you need a comment to explain what the code is doing, improve the name instead of adding the comment.

 **Using TODOs:** Remove stale TODOs when addressing them.
 For future refactoring opportunities you are *not* addressing in this PR, use `// TODO:`.

 **When you reimplement functionality that belongs in the standard library** (e.g. Unicode scalar property queries), add a `// TODO:` referencing a filed enhancement request number so the local workaround can be removed once the stdlib gains the capability.